jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

 To streamline financial assessments and maintain high-quality client relationships as the client base expands.

-### Emily Zhang
+### Amélie Zhang

-> Comprehending and adapting to regulatory landscapes is critical, yet
+> Comprehending and adapting to regulatory landscapes is critical yet
 > poses significant operational challenges.

 #### Pain Points